RitikaIGDTUW/Prediction-and-analysis-of-crime-against-women-using-machine-learning/README.md

 ## Key Findings
 - **Hotspot Identification**: States like Uttar Pradesh, Bihar, and Rajasthan show consistently high crime rates.
+- **Irregularity During Lockdown**: A significant drop in reported crimes was observed during the COVID-19 lockdown period (2020), likely due to limited mobility and restricted reporting mechanisms, rather than a genuine decrease in crimes.
+- **Population-Adjusted Crime Rates**: When normalized for population, Assam shows unusually high crime rates, which may reflect better reporting mechanisms or unique socio-economic challenges in the region.
-- **Cybercrime Trends**: Significant rise in women-targeted cybercrimes post-2020.
+- **Cybercrime Trends**: Significant rise in women-targeted cybercrimes post-2020, attributed to increased internet usage and social media activity.
 - **Predictors of Crime**: Population density, education levels, and socio-economic inequality are strong predictors of crime rates.

 ---